Mdfs05/markdown-portfolio/_includes/04-lists.md

 Replace this with a list of your favorite things.

-*Item a Curling
+1. Curling
-*Item b Fishing
+2. Fishing
-*Item c Ultimate Frisbee
+3. Ultimate Frisbee
-*Item d Burgers
-   *Item da Cheese Burgers
+4. Burgers